A mini travel guide of Skiathos island!

 #Stroll around on the cobbled streets for shopping

 Just get lost on its narrow streets.
-You will surely find one of the main pedestrian streets, Papadiamanti street, where you can buy local products from many stylish boutiques and deli places!
+You will surely find one of the main pedestrian streets, Papadiamanti Street, where you can buy local products from many stylish boutiques and deli places!

 Skiathos town Sporades